 A: Yes, your application is always welcome.
 We sometimes send out pre-approved mailers, but we don’t always get to send them to everyone we’d like to.
 We make it easy to see what offers you qualify for – just click on the Apply button found throughout our site and follow the simple steps.

 How can I access my loan information online?

-A: After your loan is approved and funded you’ll receive an emailed link from firstname.lastname@example.org with a temporary ID and password to the email address you provide on your application.
-With this temporary sign-in information, you can create your own personal login credentials so that you can access your loan information anytime you like.
+A: After your loan is approved, you’ll receive an email with a temporary ID and password.
+You can then create your login credentials to access your loan information anytime you like.

 When is my payment due?

 A: Your loan agreement states when your payments are due.
 Or, you can login to your account at any time and see the next payment due date.